osya/File_Storage_API/README.md

 Developed File storage (HTTP storage) API with IP Auth based on Bottle & SQLite.

-In the scope of this task I developed Bottle plugin for IP Auth with decorator `require_auth`, which inherited Bottle decorator `route` and can work with Bottle-SQLite plugin.
+In the scope of this task I developed Bottle plugin for IP Auth, which can work with Bottle-SQLite plugin.

 This project uses `multiprocessing` module for removing